 - Autism is a hidden disability – you can’t always tell if someone is autistic.

-- While autism is incurable, the right support at the right time can make an enormous difference to people’s lives.
+- Autism is not something which can be cured, but the right support at the right time can make an enormous difference to people’s lives.

-- Only 16% of autistic adults in the UK are in full-time paid employment, and only 32% are in some kind of paid work7.
+- Only 16% of autistic adults in the UK are in full-time paid work

 Autism in Mind support individuals who are both newly diagnosed with autism or diagnosed during childhood but have been unable to access support or services during their adult lives.